Steelers keep playoff hopes alive into Week 18 with 30-23 win over Seahawks

 Pittsburgh thrived against Seattle’s run defense that has been awful for more than half the season and finished with 202 yards rushing and a season-high 468 total yards.
 Pittsburgh was the sixth straight opponent to rush for at least 135 yards against the Seahawks.

+“I was really disappointed missing this opportunity, right here at home,” Seattle coach Pete Carroll said.
+“Everybody was ready.
+This was a great one and we missed it.
+We weren’t right on defense in the run game again.
+It’s been repetitive.
+You can see it.”

-Quarterback Mason Rudolph was 18 of 24 for 274 yards and hit the big throws when needed, none more important than a 34-yard completion to George Pickens on third-and-6 early in the fourth quarter.
+Pittsburgh quarterback Mason Rudolph made his second straight start and finished 18 of 24 for 274 yards and hit the big throws when needed.
+None was more important than a 34-yard completion to George Pickens on third-and-6 early in the fourth quarter.
 Pickens made a terrific diving finger-tip catch and led to Chris Boswell’s 26-yard field goal that gave the Steelers a 27-20 lead with 7:07 left.

 Rudolph also hit Pickens for 24 yards with two minutes left and Seattle desperately needing a stop.
 Pickens had seven catches for 131 yards.